Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Tool Adaptation

-Yet this raises a fundamental question: if tools can learn from tools, which learn from frozen LLMs, how deep can this hierarchy go before compounding errors overwhelm the benefits?
-This question remains open, though empirical results suggest that 2-3 stages of tool adaptation (e.g., query reformulator $\rightarrow$ retriever $\rightarrow$ reranker) strikes a good balance.
+An open question is how deep this hierarchy can go before compounding errors overwhelm the benefits.
+Empirical results suggest that 2--3 stages of tool adaptation (e.g., query reformulator $\rightarrow$ retriever $\rightarrow$ reranker) strike a good balance.